chLZX/Failure-Aware-Sparse-Autoencoders-for-Vision-Language-Models/README.md

 Outputs are grouped into two categories:

-.success: VLM predicts correctly
+- success: VLM predicts correctly
-.fail: VLM predicts incorrectly
+- fail: VLM predicts incorrectly

 These labels are used as supervision for downstream failure-aware learning.